Residential Life and Housing Policies

 • Identifying those who are uninvited or whose behavior is abusive, obnoxious, or disruptive and, with the help of Public Safety, requiring them to leave

-• Being alert to potential sexual misconduct and alerting Public Safety or senior residents
+• Being alert to safety concerns and alerting Public Safety or senior residents

 • Being alert to those who attend whose condition might endanger themselves or others were they to leave campus by motor vehicle, and notifying appropriate friends (or Public Safety)